PrefectHQ/prefect/docs/core/tutorials/calculator.md

 Prefect is a heavy-duty data workflow system, but it handles lightweight applications just as well.

-To illustrate that, let's build a simple calculator.
+To illustrate that, let's build a calculator.

 ## Setup